AdS gravity, SO(2,d) gauge theory and Holography: Introduction

 Different from the simple scalar operator considered in \cite{Wang:2015qfa}, the energy momentum tensor itself is related to the conformal Noether current.
 In such kind of cases, a general principle was noticed in the studies of the AdS/CFT.
 That is, the global symmetry in the boundary field theory is dual to the gauge symmetry in the bulk theory.
 It plays a very important role in the applications of AdS/CFT, e.g., the holographic superconductor \cite{Hartnoll:2008vx}.
 Applying this principle to the conformal symmetry in the boundary CFT, we would expect the dual bulk theory is a gauge theory with the gauge group $SO(2,d)$.
 However, only the $SO(1,d)$ local Lorentzian gauge symmetry is manifest in the usual formula of bulk gravity.
 To understand the relation between the $SO(2,d)$ symmetry and the bulk dynamics, we need to find a uplifted action of gravity in which the $SO(2,d)$ local gauge symmetry appears manifestly.
 For $D=3$, it is already well known that the AdS$_3$ gravity can be reformulated as a $SO(2,2)=SL(2,R)\times SL(2,R)$ Chern-Simons theory \cite{Witten:1988hc}.
 This paper is started from showing the similar uplift can be established for general dimensions in Section 2.1.
-In section 2.2, the relation to the traditional $SO(2,d)$ invariant expressions is analysed by introducing an intrinsic $SO(2,d)$ basis.
-Then in Section 3, the corresponding Hamiltonian formalism is analysed.
-In this formalism, the pull back of the bulk equation of motion onto a co-dimension one hypersurface $\Sigma$ can be naturally explained as the $SO(2,d)$ conservation law.
-Providing such kind of conservation law is valid on arbitrary $\Sigma$, all components of bulk Einstein equation will be automatically satisfied.
-The CFT realization of the bulk canonical structure and conservation laws is established in section 3.2.
+In Section 2.2, the relation to the traditional $SO(2,d)$ invariant expressions is analysed by introducing an intrinsic $SO(2,d)$ basis.
+Then in Section 3.1, the corresponding Hamiltonian formalism is analysed.
+In this formalism, the pull back of the bulk equation of motion onto a co-dimension one hypersurface $\Sigma$ can be naturally related to the anomaly of $SO(2,d)$ conservation law.
+Providing the $SO(2,d)$ conservation law is not anomalous on arbitrary $\Sigma$, all components of bulk Einstein equation will be automatically satisfied.
+In Section 3.2.1 and 3.2.2, we sketch how to establish the corresponding generic $SO(2,d)$ background fields description for the CFT.
+Based on this description, the bulk canonical structure and Hamiltonian constraints are naturally realized in the CFT language in 3.2.3.
+As result, the bulk dynamic is naturally emergent from the CFT $SO(2,d)$ non-anomalous condition.
+In section 3.3, we discuss the validity of our construction in more generic bulk theories.
 In Section 4, we summarize our results and discuss possible generalizations.